Fire on Babylon: Chart performance

 The song charted in Europe, Australia and New Zealand.
 A huge hit in Poland, it peaked at number four there.
 In the Netherlands, its first entry on the Single Top 100 was at number 45 in September 1994.
 It peaked at number 36 and spent four weeks at the chart with number 46 as the last position in October.
 The song didn't reach the Dutch Top 40, but peaked at number two on the Tipparade.
 In Belgium, "Fire on Babylon" only charted in Flanders, peaking at number 43 in its first week on the Ultratop chart.
 The following week, it dropped down to number 49 before leaving the chart, with a total of two weeks on it.

-In New Zealand, the song reached the top 30, peaking at number 29 in October 1994.
+In New Zealand, the song entered the top 30, peaking at number 29 in October 1994.
 It first time entered that chart at number 45, and the last entry was at number 36.
 In Australia, the song was a top 60 hit on the ARIA Charts, peaking at number 57 in November 1994.